php-school/learn-you-php/exercises/dependency-heaven/problem/problem.md

 {{ cli }}
 Point your browser to [https://getcomposer.org/doc/00-intro.md](https://getcomposer.org/doc/00-intro.md) which will walk you through **Installing Composer** if you haven't already!

+Use `composer init` to create your `composer.json` file with interactive search.
 {{ cli }}

 {{ cloud }}
-Composer is installed and ready to go on cloud, user the commands tab to execute composer directly on your solution
+Composer is installed and ready to go on cloud, use the Composer Deps button in the editor to search for and install your dependencies.
+While you should read the documentation for [Composer](https://getcomposer.org/doc/00-intro.md), it's important to note that the way we manage dependencies on PHP School cloud, is not how you would manage them in your own projects.
+We abstract away the `composer.json` file to keep it simple.
 {{ cloud }}

-Use `composer init` to create your `composer.json` file with interactive search.

 For more details look at the docs for...